Inflammatory Bowel Disease Competitive Grant Program (United States)

 Areas of Focus

-- Approaches to improving management such as: treating to a specific goal or target by monitoring response and adjusting therapy; evidence-based treatment algorithms; factors predictive of response to therapy; evaluation of sequencing of therapy
+- Approaches to improving management such as: treating to target by monitoring response and adjusting therapy; evidence-based treatment algorithms; factors predictive of response to therapy; evaluation of sequencing of therapy

-- Signaling pathways implicated in pathogenesis
+- Signaling pathways implicated in the pathogenesis of IBD

 You can learn more about this opportunity by visiting the funder's website.